What does an actuary do?

 Actuaries calculate the probability of different outcomes and their potential financial impact.
 As an actuary, you will need to analyse data to help plan for the future and minimise risk.
 Insurance can involve actuaries in:

 An actuary’s traditional areas of work include pensions, life and general insurance, investment and consultancy.

-In insurance, actuaries analyse past and present date in order to solve real business problems which they will then relay and offer their expert advice to non-specialists with their excellent communication skills.
+In insurance, actuaries analyse past and present data in order to solve real business problems.
+They will then relay and offer their expert advice to non-specialists with their excellent communication skills.

 Where do actuaries work?